Keybored02/Geeetech-A10M-Chimera-mod/README.md

 This is only the basics.
 A properly set firmware has many other variales to be defined.
 Jump now to Part 5.0.

-# Part 4.0: The apocalyptic scenario: wiring for an unpopulated board
+# Part 4.0: The apocalyptic scenario: unpopulated or different board

 Now,  if you either have a GT2560 v4.0 board without the connectors or another board (but still without the desired connectors), you can choose 3 paths:
-1. Buy another board.
+0. Buy another board.
 A BTT SKR 1.4/2.0, a BTT Octopus, an MKS Robin NANO V3, and so on.
-2. Buy and solder the missing components
+1. Buy and solder the missing components
-3. Re-purpose unused pins as HE0 and T0 headers, and use external MOSFETs modules
+2. Re-purpose unused pins as HE0 and T0 headers, and use external MOSFETs modules

-Option 1 will get you back to Part 3.0.
-It's the most expensive but also easiest method.
+Option 0 is the most expensive but also the easiest method.
 Go this way if you're not comfortable with soldering.
+You can follow Part 3.0 and 3.1 (with the due diligence of changing baord definition).
-Option 2 is a bit more complicated, and will differ form board to board as componets and traces change.
+Option 1 is a bit more complicated, and will differ form board to board as componets and traces change.
 I recommend it only for those who can both source the components and solder them.
-Option 3 is also not straigthforward, and will require a janky workaround.
+Option 2 is also not straigthforward, and will require a janky workaround.
+It's the less favorable of the 3.

-# Part 4.1: The apocalyptic scenario: soldering the missing components
+# Part 4.1: Option 1: soldering the missing components

+As far as I'm aware, only the V4.0 and later (4.0B, 4.1) boards suffer from partially populated traces.
+V3.0 should be spared (I included the schematics anyway).
-Usually, the non-populated traces belong to a MOSFETs, LEDs, a couple resitors, and a through-hole 2.54mm pitch headers for a JST XH-2.54 connector.
+Usually, the non-populated traces belong to a MOSFETs, red LEDs, a couple resitors (100kOhms and 2.7kOhms), a diode, and a through-hole 2.54mm pitch headers for a JST XH-2.54 connector.
-I'm positive the package of the FET is an SOT669, but i could be wrong.
-By default, on the V4.0 is installed a PSMN7R0-30 series MOSFET, the V3.0 uses an PSMN7R0-30YL.
-I think they're the same, but I'm unable to verify this.
+I'm positive the package of the FET is an SOT669.
+By default, on the V4.0 is installed a PSMN7R0-30 series MOSFET, while the V3.0 uses specifically the PSMN7R0-30YL.
+I think they're the same and are just mislabled in GT2560_V4.0_SCH.pdf, but I'm unable to verify this.
+The diodes are 1N5819 (DO-214AC or SOD-123F package, unable to verify).
 Schematics are included in this repository for those who want them.
+It should be as easy as soldering evrything and then just plugging evrything in.
+Pin definition stays the same.
 Of course, as long as they're within specs, you can use other components.
 Verify also that the traces are actually connected to the MC.

+Follow part 3.0 and 3.1 for firmware setup.

+# Part 4.2: Option 2: Repurposing existing pins

+If you don't feel comfortable soldering the missing components